How to Spend 3 Days in Ubud: Itinerary for First-Timers

 For extra admission costs, you can have photos taken from photogenic spots.
 Go on a scenic Bali swing.
 Hire a flowy dress to go on the swing, and even pay for a professional photographer to take your photos.

-My partner and I paid 450,000 IDR to hire the dress and each have a turn on the main swing by the entrance.
+My partner and I paid 450,000 IDR to hire the dress and have a turn on the main swing by the entrance.
 Mind you, there are much cheaper options around the rice terraces.
 For just the terraces, the entrance fee is 25,000 IDR.

 Lunch at Tebasari Resto, Bar & Lounge